 “One of the most common questions I come across on Instagram is, ‘where was this photo taken?’”
 Lax said.
 “To answer this, we’ve essentially built a digital location scout that allows people to quickly access a premier database of photo locations curated by locals who have insider knowledge about a given area.
 One of my favorite things about Explorest is that it can be used for so many purposes for photographers and travelers alike, including finding the perfect setting for an engagement proposal or simply wanting to experience the most epic views on vacation.”

-For the app’s launch, Explorest’s features are all unlocked and available free until July 31.
-After the promotional period, full access to all of the app’s features is available for $5 a month, or $30 a year from the App Store.
+For the California launch, the state’s locations will be unlocked for a limited time.
+Full access to all of the app’s features is available for $6 a month, or $30 a year from the App Store.